raspberrypilearning/image-identifier/en/step_3.md

 ![The application screen.
 A title at the top reads 'Amazing Image Identifier'.
 Below is divided vertically into two equal sections.
 On the left is a large red question mark on a white background.
 On the right is black text, also on a white background, which reads 'Please choose an image to identify.'
 At the bottom of the screen there is a 'Select picture' button, which is centred.](images/initial_application.png)

-If you click on the 'Select picture' button, you will be able to select an image, which should replace the question mark.
-Note the image has to be a `.jpg` or `.jpeg` file, as this is what the model you'll be using will expect.
+If you click on the **Select picture** button, you will be able to select an image, which should replace the question mark.
+Note the image has to be a `.jpg` or `.jpeg` file, as this is what this model will expect.

 --- task ---